wehlutyk/thesis/content/1-introduction-1-intro.md

 LOCATE

-Over the last 40 years the field of cognitive anthropology, alongside with the approach to cultural evolution it suggests, has emerged as the strongest view of how science could combine the findings of anthropology, cognitive science, and biology.
+Over the last 40 years the field of cognitive anthropology, along with the approach to cultural evolution it suggests, has emerged as the strongest view of how science could combine the findings of anthropology, cognitive science, and biology.
 This approach, now "a booming cottage industry on the borders of evolutionary biology, archaeology, and biological anthropology" [following @sterelny_cultural_2017, and the labels he suggests], has two central traditions: the Californian, initiated by parallel works of @cavalli-sforza_cultural_1981 and @boyd_culture_1985, and the Parisian, federated around the seminal work of @sperber_explaining_1996.
 The two traditions agree on the combination of fields they defend.

-- it has a number of variants, of which DIT and CAT, which seem to agree on the philosophical framing of things, but have open debates and differing focuses
+- it has a number of variants, of which SCE and CAT, which seem to agree on the philosophical framing of things, but have open debates and differing focuses
 - it also has stark critiques

 - at stake in those debates is the overarching vision/paradigm of how facets fit together, which defines the set of obvious and difficult things, guides the design of new questions, experiments, and implementations.

 - recently new generations have developed in several fields: cognitive science is at a crossroads, evolutionary biology also.
 4E / DST / Eco-evo-devo

 - the particular question here is: observe actual phenomena, explain them.
 From there, what are the ways of accounting for all these phenomena in a unique framework, i.e. with a small number of guiding principles, that will give intelligibility at high level, and guide further questions.
 What are the differences between the various approaches, and which approaches are viable.
-Oyama 2001: "We believe that the heuristic value of the idea of developmental information in certain contexts is more than outweighed by its misleading connotations"
+Oyama 2001: "We believe that the heuristic value of the idea of developmental information in certain contexts is more than outweighed by its misleading connotations".
+(This problem, the cog-soc link, is also sometimes viewed as the question of what human nature is, because an answer to that question would define the unit of analysis for culture and everything else.)

 - How could there be any problems, and how is this a real question, since it's all a matter of empiricism?
 How is this a scientific question?
 Well it's a question at the level of scientific programmes
 - First, the breadth of things you can look at is such that a theory will let you define what things are worth looking at.
 It also makes some cases more natural to explain than others.
 So a first question is, how much of the phenomena does it capture easily.